TEAM-PYRO-BOTZ/PYRO-RENAME-BOT/README.md

 * `API_HASH` - From my.telegram.org

-* `THUMBNAIL` - Deploy your bot without this value and send your thumbnail in your bot to copy and paste in heroku config vars
+* `THUMBNAIL` - Deploy your bot without this value and send your thumbnail in your bot to copy the id and paste in heroku config vars

 * `CAPTION` - your caption